jackieluc/lighthouselabs-coding-challenge/2019/README.md

 You can re-use your code from before, but this time you should do what all good programmers do: modularize your code.
 Write a function called `findModuleIndex()` which will take in a name that you’re looking for, and return the index of that module in the `availableModules` array.
 Remember: it has to have the `essential` flag, too!

 Use your `findModuleIndex` function to find the "propulsion" module and then load it into the ship's system.

+## Challenge #6

+"NAVIGATION SYSTEM needed," LARRY tells you.
+Navigation is important - you can't move through space without it!

+Use your already-defined methods and load in the "navigation" module.
+It's pretty simple once you have the functions to do it, and LARRY's eyes are finally easing from red back to normal.